-Budget: free – $2,000+
+Budget: Free – $2000+

 Creating videos is one of — if not the — most popular and tried type of content online.
 It’s the easiest to consume, and allows you to guide, teach, and brand your company to viewers.

-Budgeting for video is tricky, because there are free-ish routes and expensive ones, along with many hacks to mimic the qualities of well-recognized product videos like Apple’s:
+Budgeting for video is tricky, because there are free-ish routes and expensive ones, along with many hacks to mimic the qualities of well-recognized product videos like Apple’s.

 The budget scales with our project size, so short, 30-second spot highlighting your office should keep you within three digits, but another 30-second spot with professional actors, makeup, and multiple locations can easily reach five digits.

 Many businesses — especially online ones that require on-boarding users — will hire animators to make an educational type of video stressing the benefits of their products and services.
 Generally, these types of animations can range from $500-$1,000 and require hiring a professional to record voiceovers and narration.

-Budget: free – $xx.xx
+Budget: Free – $500+

 Advertising and promoting your content is one of — if not the most vital part of budgeting in the content marketing process.
 If you have no budget leftover for promotion, your content could fall flat, no matter how great it is.
-You could always take your chances hoping that Twitter, Facebook, or reddit will land you among the viral content stars, but that’s often a fool’s dream.
+You could always take your chances hoping that Twitter, Facebook, or Reddit will land you among the viral content stars, but that’s often a fool’s dream.

 The figures above should give you a general idea of what you should expect to pay for some of the more common types of content.
 However, it’s important to note that your audience should also play a role in the formats you choose.
-And while creating a budget for content marketing isn’t easy if you’re new to the process, a few rounds of trial-and-error should get you well on your way to planning and carrying out an effective content strategy.
+And while creating a budget isn’t easy if you’re new to the process, a few rounds of trial-and-error should get you well on your way to planning and carrying out an effective content strategy.